Projection Pursuit Gaussian Process Regression: Simulation Studies

-where $n=500$ is the size of testing samples, $\hat{y}$ and $y$ denote the predictive value and true value of a testing sample, respectively.
+where $n=500$ is the size of testing samples; $\hat{y}$ and $y$ denote the predictive value and true value of a testing sample, respectively.

 The details of the numerical experiments are described in Sections \ref{Sec:learning rate}-\ref{Sec:training epochs}.
-Our studies lead to the following general guidelines for choosing the tuning parameters: \begin{itemize} \item Determining a proper learning rate $\eta$ through cross-validation; \item Increasing the size of representation nodes $k$ until the performance on the testing points starts to deteriorate; \item Adopting early stopping policies in the training processes to avoid overfitting; \item Using cross-validation to choose the correlation functions and the other model parameters, if the computational resource permits. \end{itemize}
+We choose $10^{-6}$ as the nugget term of (\ref{objective function}) in this section to avoid some numerical instability, see \cite{peng2014choice} for more guideline for choosing nugget terms.

-\subsubsection{learning rate $\eta$ and number of representation nodes $k$}
+\subsubsection{Learning rate $\eta$ and number of representation nodes $M$}

-In this experiment, a Mat\'ern correlation function with $\nu=2.5$ is used and training epochs $i=150$.
-We examine the performance of PPGPR under different learning rates and different node sizes in the transformation layer.
+In this experiment, a Mat\'ern correlation function with $\nu=2.5$ is used and training epochs $P=150$.
+We examine the performance of PPGPR under different learning rates and different node sizes in the transformation layers.

-Figure \ref{fig:RMSE_for_different_rate_and_nodes} shows the RMSE of PPGPR under different learning rate with respect to the size of representation nodes.
-It can be seen that when $\eta=10^{-10}$, the RMSE is much higher than those in the other three situations.
-For $\eta=10^{-8}$, the model reaches its best performance when $k=28$.
-The models with $k=35$ have lower RMSE when $\eta=10^{-7}$ and $\eta=10^{-9}$.
+Figure \ref{fig:RMSE_for_different_rate_and_nodes} shows the MAPE of PPGPR under different learning rate with respect to the size of representation nodes.
+It can be seen that when $\eta=10^{-10}$, the MAPE is much higher than those in the other three situations.
+For $\eta=10^{-8}$, the model reaches its best performance when $M=28$.
+The models with $M=35$ have lower MAPE when $\eta=10^{-7}$ and $\eta=10^{-9}$.
 In general, the models with $\eta=10^{-9}$ perform slightly better and more stably.

-According to \cite{friedman2001elements}, the PPGPR model can approximate any continuous functions with $k\rightarrow\infty$, so it is apparent that the performance of PPGPR grows when $k$ increases in most cases.
-However, one can find that when $k$ is above $35$, the RMSE becomes worse.
-This might be due to overfitting as the parameters and the nodes are too many.
-In practice, we suggest employing cross-validation to select the optimal $k$.
+According to \cite{friedman2001elements}, the PPGPR model can approximate any continuous functions as $M\rightarrow\infty$ for an appropriate choice of kernel function.
+The Mat\'ern kernels are within this class because the reproducing kernel Hilbert space generated by any Mat\'ern kernel contains all polynomials.
+This explains why the performance of PPGPR grows as $M$ increases when $M$ is small.
+However, when $M$ is above $35$, the MAPE becomes worse for most of the curves in Figure \ref{fig:RMSE_for_different_rate_and_nodes}, which may be due to overfitting because there are too many hidden nodes.
+In practice, we suggest employing cross-validation to select the optimal $M$.